 Fun & Fit – Pilates For Pregnant Women

-Pilates instructor advises pregnant women to consider Pilates, but suggests they consult their doctor first.
+Pilates instructor advises pregnant women to consider Pilates but suggests they consult their doctor first.

 When Sheila Stuart became pregnant four months ago she decided not to give up her weekly Pilates sessions.
-Stuart, who began taking Pilates in June 2001, said that unless her doctor says otherwise, she is gong to continue Pilates classes until she has her baby this August.
+Stuart, who began taking Pilates in June 2001, said that unless her doctor says otherwise, she is going to continue Pilates classes until she has her baby this August.

 Stuart is a client at Nina Waldman’s Body In Mind Pilates studio, which relocated in January to Gold’s Gym on 4720 W. Sahara Avenue.